cspades/predi-home/README.tex.md

 ## Project Objectives

-1) Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities in the smart home, trains a imitation learning model in real-time to learn a predictive control decision policy for the state of features in the smart home via trial-and-error with respect to a loss function $L(s_{\text{pred}},s_{\text{actual}})$, and applies the policy to control the smart home autonomously.
+1) **Imitation Learning** - Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities in the smart home, trains a imitation learning model in real-time to learn a predictive control decision policy for the state of features in the smart home via trial-and-error with respect to a loss function $L(s_{\text{pred}},s_{\text{actual}})$, and applies the policy to control the smart home autonomously.

-2) Optimize (as a function of the number of controllable features, the temporal granularity, and the distance between heuristically-distinct trajectories) the amount of time and computation necessary for the imitation learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
+2) **Adaptive Control** - Optimize (as a function of the number of controllable features, the temporal granularity, and the distance between heuristically-distinct trajectories) the amount of time and computation necessary for the imitation learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
 Analyze trade-off between adaptation rate and predictive accuracy (calculated via regularly integrating the loss function of the imitation learning model over a fixed interval of time, intuitively based on conflicts between the prediction and human override/intervention), which depends on the learning rate of algorithm and controller.

-3) Time permitting, design and implement an efficient unsupervised learning algorithm that approximately differentiates smart home trajectory data into classes of trajectories for a checkpoint subset of past training data of fixed size N. Such information is summarized for the smart home resident(s), who can manually activate or deactivate specific classes of trajectories in the training data or adjust the optimal trajectory relative to activated/deactivated trajectories in order to rapidly adjust the training set or control the autonomy of the smart home.
+3) **Unsupervised Learning/Clustering** - Time permitting, design and implement an efficient unsupervised learning algorithm that approximately differentiates smart home trajectory data into classes of trajectories for a checkpoint subset of past training data of fixed size N. Such information is summarized for the smart home resident(s), who can manually activate or deactivate specific classes of trajectories in the training data or adjust the optimal trajectory relative to activated/deactivated trajectories in order to rapidly adjust the training set or control the autonomy of the smart home.
 Analyze the impact re-training the imitation learning algorithm on a checkpoint subset has on the performance (modulo the deactivated component) of the imitation decision policy as a function of the checkpoint training memory N.

 ## Project Specifications and Methodology